DataKind-DC/capital-nature-ingest/lambdas/README.md

   python lambda_handler.py
   ```

-7. Open a pull request
+7. Open a pull request.
+To build and test a new lambda package I will run `make lambda` in the directory and upload the resulting zip to AWS Lambda for testing.